seagle0128/doom-modeline/README.md

            (add-to-list 'mode-line-process '(:eval (nth ess--busy-count ess-busy-strings)))))
    ```

+1. How to display company mode-line information?

+   Enable `doom-modeline-minor-modes` or `(add-to-list 'global-mode-string company-lighter)`.

 ## Donate

 If you think it's helpful for you, please consider paying a cup of coffee for